gianpetrii/portfolio/README.md

 -  [ ] Change titles
 -  [ ] Change links
 -  [x] When mobile make scroll with swiperJS
+-  [ ] Take out navigation on swiper when scrolling

 #### Testimonials: